24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Design a River Rock Shower Floor

-9. Upgrade to Oil-Rubbed Bronze Fixtures
+9. Add Warmth and Depth with Oil-Rubbed Bronze Fixtures

 Rustic bathroom with oil-rubbed bronze faucet and wooden vanity